Alejogb1/job-board/blog-data/how-do-i-trigger-airflow-dags-programmatically.md

 id: "how-do-i-trigger-airflow-dags-programmatically"
 ---

-Okay, let's get into programmatic triggering of Airflow DAGs.
+, let's get into programmatic triggering of Airflow DAGs.
 It’s something I've dealt with quite a bit over the years, especially when moving away from strictly scheduled workflows to more event-driven pipelines.
 I remember one particular project involving real-time data ingestion where we had to migrate from a fixed cron schedule to a system that dynamically launched DAGs based on upstream data availability.
 That experience really hammered home the importance of understanding the different mechanisms for programmatic triggers.

 At the core, you’re looking to initiate a dag run outside of Airflow's built-in scheduler.
 This is usually accomplished through one of Airflow’s apis or interfaces.
 I've consistently found the rest api to be the most flexible and widely applicable.
 It allows for integration with diverse systems and platforms using standard http requests.
 There are other options, like directly interacting with airflow’s python apis, but this tends to introduce dependencies which make it harder to decouple processes.